GavAng/procedurally_generated_maze_game/README.md

 ## Setup instructions:

 1. Ensure you have a Python environment with the Flask module installed
-2. Run mazeServer.py and enter the given localhost port into your browser
+2. Run mazeServer.py and enter localhost port 8080 into your browser
 3. Scroll down to play the game and view the leaderboard